 Also be aware of the "porn slappers" along the Vegas strip that hand-out "Hot Babes Direct to your room in 20 minutes" cards of naked women.
 You will notice them by the annoying sound they make flipping their cards.
 Trust me, there is nothing hot about these girls.
 You will just be asking for hot trouble.
 Besides it's not wise to give any stranger your hotel room number or your contact number.
 If you become a victim please report it by calling 702-828-3111

-Despite what you have heard, Prostitution and solicitation is illegal in Las Vegas and all of Clark County (NRS 201.354).
+Despite what you have heard, Prostitution and solicitation is illegal in Las Vegas, all of Clark County, Nevada and its principal cities Las Vegas, Henderson, Laughlin and Boulder City.
+(NRS 201.354).
 You have to go about an hour North for it to be legal.
 In Las Vegas, being caught for solicitation carries a mandatory court appearance and a court fine of up to $1,000, and/or a maximum six months in jail.
 You will also be required to take an HIV test.

 There are laws, don't assume that just because it is Vegas it means you can do whatever you want.

 Be aware that the Nevada police often disguise themselves as prostitutes or "johns."
 They do this in order to trick suspected sex workers or customers into soliciting prostitution so they can then arrest them.

 When in Vegas, just be yourself and dress appropriately for the occasion.
 Vegas is very laid back and anything goes but if you are going to a nice restaurant, dress formally.
 The same thing goes for shows.

 Remember to check the weather and pack your bags accordingly